2021 Flickers' Youth Film Jury

 Attention Student Film Buffs!

-This year, we are excited to introduce new elements to the Flickers' Youth Film Jury Program.
+This year, we are excited to introduce some new elements to the Flickers' Youth Film Jury Program.
 This

 popular program offers local high school and college students the unique opportunity to participate directly in an internationally

 recognized, film festival, as well as aid in the festival’s long-standing commitment to supporting creativity and nurturing young talent.

 The student jury will be made up of a selected group of Rhode Island, Massachusetts and Connecticut (southern New England) high school students who are entering their

 junior or senior year; though students who have graduated this year are also encouraged to apply.
 We also welcome college students who have completed at least one year of school.
 This year, we are encouraging international students and filmmakers to apply.

 Accepted applicants will become student jurors in the only OSCAR®, BAFTA© and Canadian Screen-qualifying film festival in New England.
 The

 students will screen a selection of films (narrative, documentary, shorts), deliberate, and present the Youth Jury